alem0lars/configs_book/osx/software/trello.md

 ## Installation

-Install `Lists for Trello` app from Mac App Store.
+Install `App for Trello` app from Mac App Store.